Ever heard of heritage chicken breeds? Learn more about these breeds, and how to choose the right one for your

 According to the APA, a heritage chicken is only one that is hatched from a heritage chicken that is sired by an APA standard-bred Chicken.

 The APA began cataloging different types of chickens in 1873 in their Standard of Perfection.

 Why Buy a Heritage Chicken Breed?

 Our ancestors wanted a healthy, long-lived, prolific chicken, suitable for life outdoors, that could serve as an egg producer and also a broiler chicken.

-Meat chickens are bred to grow as large as possible, as fast as possible, so farmers can butcher them quickly, and are a single breed: the cornish cross.
+Meat breeds are bred to grow as large as possible, as fast as possible, so farmers can butcher them quickly, and are a single breed: the cornish cross.

 “In 1925, it took 16 weeks to raise a chicken to 2.5 pounds.
 Today, chickens weight double that in just six weeks!” –ASPCA